Submitting Contributed Paper Abstracts

 All section programs with speaker approval will be audio recorded.
 The audio recordings will be available via the e-Conference to paid registrants.
 Please upload handouts and PowerPoint presentations for inclusion in the e-Conference by May 1, following the posting instructions.

 20. After the annual meeting, I want to publish my paper.
 Can I submit it for publication in the Journal of the Medical Library Association (JMLA)?

 Contributed paper authors are asked to give first option to publish their presentation in JMLA.
 Consult MLA’s guidelines for converting an oral presentation to a manuscript for publication.
 You might also consider turning your presentation into an outline for a book proposal.
 MLA publishing seeks projects in print or digital formats that have an impact on a significant segment of the medical librarianship community.
 Go to MLA Publishing for proposal guidelines and to learn more about the kinds of topics MLA seeks.

 21. Whom should I contact for contributed paper assistance?

-Inquiries about section programs, contributed paper abstracts, or contributed paper themes should be emailed to Janice Cox, AHIP, 2009 NPC Section Council liaison, Louise M. Darling Biomedical Library, University of California–Los Angeles.
+Inquiries about section programs, contributed paper abstracts, or contributed paper themes should be emailed to Rikke Ogawa, AHIP, Section Council liaison, Louise M. Darling Biomedical Library, University of California–Los Angeles.